minima52/digital-garden/_pages/daily.md

 ### Morning

+My weekdays are spent commuting to & from work.
+Due to my field of work, I am assigned a roster so the time I need to be in the office varies from day to day - 8:00, 9:00 or 10:00am.
+This means I need to adjust my routine slightly to account for the difference in time going to/from the office.

 Weekday:
 - 5:30/6:30: Wake up, wash my face, make up, do my hair to get ready for work
 - 6:30/7:30/8:30: Commuting to work by public transport (~1 hour)